DIRECTOR: Luis Prieto

 WRITER: Knate Lee

 Karla Dyson is a waitress and mother.
 When she promises to take her young son to the local fair, she has to take a phone call from her lawyer regarding the custody of her child.
 In that couple of minutes that she has her back turned, her young son is kidnapped and thrown into a car.
 Tracking down the kidnappers to the carpark.
-Karla must stay with her son's captors in a race against time.
+It's now up to Karla to stay with her son's captors in a race against time.
 If she is unable to keep up with them, it's possible she may lose her son forever.

 Four years ago, Halle Berry starred in an entertaining thriller titled The Call.
 In the film, she had played a 911 operator who receives a call from a teenage girl who has been kidnapped and put into the boot of a car.
 This year, she stars in a movie where she plays a mother whose own child is kidnapped and put into a car.
 This time, she is on the other end of the line.
 She is now the one chasing down the captors, trying to retrieve her child in a race against time.
 While similar, the two couldn't be further apart in terms of quality.

 I will start my review by saying what Kidnap got right.
-The movie takes only minutes to get to the kidnapping and from that moment on, the film never slows down.
+The movie takes only minutes to get into the kidnapping, and from that moment on, the film never slows down.
 To call this movie boring would be a lie on my part.
 This movie never once stops moving for even a minute.
 Kidnap feels like it's filmed in such a frenetic way, that we feel like we are right there in the passenger seat with Karla as she speeds across motorways and causes highway pile-ups.
-For that, the movie deserves a point or two in my book.
+For that, this deserves a point or two in my book.

 Now we get to the downside of Kidnap.
 My first massive problem with this film is that everything that happens in the movie is completely preposterous.
 It's just so absurd and ridiculous.
 I love a good highway chase scene.
 God, even I can admit that I love the Bad Boy II and Matrix Reloaded chase scenes.
 But for a movie where a distraught mother spends most of the hour and a half pursuing a couple of kidnappers, it seems that as things escalate, it keeps just getting more unintentionally hilarious and silly as the movie goes on.

 What hinders Kidnap from being an entertaining or just plain good film is the choices made by Halle Berry's character.
-The movie has so many moments where Karla would have been able to make a decision that would have put an end to her child's captors and been able to get her child back.
+The movie has so many moments where Karla would have been able to make a decision that would have put an end to the kidnappers, and she would have been able to get her child back.
 As someone who doesn't have kids.
-I am thinking from the point of someone who would have just chosen to do things that would have killed them and got my kid back.
+I am thinking from the point of someone who would have just chosen to do things that would have killed them and got my child back.
 Instead, she squanders every single opportunity to take that chance.

 Kidnap is terribly edited.
-This movie has the honor of having the worst editing of a car chase that I think I've ever seen.
-A scene where Karla is speeding down the highway, slams on her breaks and reverses the car to go off the off-ramp feels so out of place that they feel like they edited trailer footage into a movie.
+This movie has the honour of having the worst editing of a car chase that I think I've ever seen in a movie.
+The scene where Karla is speeding down the highway, slams on her breaks and reverses the car to go off the off-ramp feels so out of place that they feel like they just edited trailer footage into a movie.
 Flashes and skips in time completely took me out of this scene.
 It's like they didn't have the budget to show all the car crashes in the film.
-So they flipped one car early on and the rest are all edited in ways that you don't see the full carnage on display.
+So they flipped one car early on, and the rest are all edited in ways that you don't see the full carnage on display.

 I think the third act of the film gives us a story that we've seen many times before in these captive/kidnapping thrillers.
 The movie doesn't feel original or like it breaks any new ground.
 The reveal of what these captors are doing in the movie is also revealed in the trailer for the film.
 So the reveal of a worldwide child slave ring isn't shocking.
-The movie also handles this in a way that we are told by a news report and it ends.
-This could have been handled in a way that sheds a light on this disturbing crime and it feels like a vehicle that needs to show Halle Berry as the action star.
+The movie also handles this in a way that we are told by a news report, and then it ends.
+This could have been handled in a way that sheds a light on this horrific and very real situation, and it feels like a vehicle just shows Halle Berry as an action star.

 DEATH TOLL: 2